-The majority (63.4%) of the respondents have patronized or knew someone who had patronized contraceptives, 51.1% believe they waited for a reasonable time before being attended to by the health worker.
-Only 30.7% of the study participants feels the service providers were friendly to them, the majority (60.2%) of the study participants feel that the health workers did not respect their privacy during their visit.
+The majority (63.4%) of the respondents have patronized or knew someone who had patronized contraceptives, 51.1% believe they waited for a reasonable time before being attended to by the health practitioners.
+Only 30.7% of the study participants felt the service providers were friendly to them, the majority (60.2%) of the study participants felt that the health practitioners did not respect their privacy during their visit.
 Over half (51.1%) of the respondents were unsatisfied with the location where contraceptive services are provided.
-A total of 16 (4.3%) have been denied access to contraceptive services by a health worker.
-(Table 3)
+A total of 16 (4.3%) have been denied access to contraceptive services by a health practitioner (Table 3).

-Table 3: Health system factors affecting adolescent contraceptive usage
+Table 3: Health system factors affecting adolescent contraceptive usage (N=374)

 Variables Categories Frequency Percentage

-Have you or someone patronized contraceptives in a health facility
+Have you or someone you know patronized contraceptives in a health facility

 Yes 238 63.4

-136 36.4
+No 136 36.4

-Did you or your friend wait responsible time before being seen by health workers (N=238)
+Did you or your friend wait responsible time before being seen by health practitioners (N=238)

-191 80.3
+Yes 191 80.3

-47 19.7
+No 47 19.7

-nd (N=238)
+ovider friendly to you or your fri iend (N=238)

-115 48.3
+Yes 115 48.3

-123 51.7%
+No 123 51.7%

-Did the health workers respect your privacy during the visit (N=238)
+ctitioners respect your privacy du ring the visit (N=238)

-149 62.6
+Yes 149 62.6

-89 37.4
+No 89 37.4

-are rendered in the he ealth facility (N=238)
+on where contraceptives services s are rendered in the h ealth facility (N=238)

-29 12.2
+Satisfaction 29 12.2

-191 80.3
+Unsatisfactory 191 80.3

-18 7.5
+Very satisfactory 18 7.5

-Have you ever been denied access to contraceptives services by a health worker (N=238)
+Have you ever been denied access to contraceptives services by a health practitioner(N=238)

-16 6.7
+Yes 16 6.7

-222 93.3
+No 222 93.3

-being seen by health vi 191 47 nd (N=238) 115 123 he visit (N=238) 149 89 are rendered in the health vi 18 services by a health vi
+iend wait responsible time before Yes No ovider friendly to you or your fri Yes No ctitioners respect your privacy du Yes No on where contraceptives services Satisfaction Unsatisfactory Very satisfactory n denied access to contraceptive Yes riend wait responsible time before being seen by health Yes 191 No 47 ovider friendly to you or your friend (N=238) Yes 115 No 123 ctitioners respect your privacy during the visit (N=238) Yes 149 No 89 on where contraceptives services are rendered in the h Satisfaction 29 Unsatisfactory 191 Very satisfactory 18 n denied access to contraceptives services by a health Yes 16